 Does 1 inch of rain equal a 1 foot rise in the Carp River?

-Since August of 2012, volunteers have been monitoring rain fall and water level at 6 locations along the length of the Carp River.
-The data are sent to the MVCA for analysis to correlate rain fall with the rise and fall of the Carp River.
+Between August of 2012 and November 2016, volunteers monitored rain fall and water levels at 6 locations along the length of the Carp River.
+The data were sent to the MVCA for analysis to correlate rain fall with the rise and fall of the Carp River.
+Unfortunately the river water level gauges were eventually scoured off the bridges by spring ice, putting an end to recording this data.
+However, rain fall information is still collected in some locations and uploaded to CocoRaHS (Community Collaborative Rain, Hail, and Snow Network), a citizen science site.

-The genesis of the program was that data about the river were needed to measure any impact of changes in the river’s watershed.
+The genesis of the program was the need for data to measure changes in the river’s watershed due to upstream development.
 In addition, anecdotal accounts from long time residents were that downstream flooding, particularly at the village of Carp, had been increasing over the years.
 The cause(s) for the change are not confirmed, but climate change (increase in number and scale of large rainfall events), increase in upstream runoff from more hardscape, and sedimentation are suspected.

 1. create baseline water level data along the entire length of the Carp River;